The Producer: Synopsis

 After curmudgeonly film producer Harold Hecuba (Phil Silvers) crash lands near the island during an around-the-world talent hunt, the castaways are forced to tolerate him until his rescue plane arrives.
 When Ginger asks him for a role in his next movie however, Mr. Hecuba laughs at the idea, causing Ginger to become so upset that she refuses to return to civilization with the rest of the castaways.

 Hoping to change Mr. Hecuba's mind, Gilligan suggests that they perform a play for Mr. Hecuba so that he might reconsider Ginger's talent and ultimately decide to use her in a movie.
 From the limited resources available on the island, they create a musical version of William Shakespeare's Hamlet.
 The cast performs three songs for their show.
 These parody the "To be, or not to be" speech of act 3, scene 1; the "Get thee to a nunnery" exchange between Hamlet and Ophelia later in the same scene, and Polonius's "Neither a borrower nor a lender be" speech from act 1, scene 3.

-The episode employs dialog taken directly from the original work and musical passages from the operas Carmen and The Tales of Hoffmann.
-Hamlet's soliloquy is done to the Habanera (aria), Ophelia adapts Belle nuit, ô nuit d'amour (the Barcarolle), and Polonius's advice is set to the Toreador Song:
+The episode employs snippets of dialog taken directly from the original work and musical passages from the operas Carmen and The Tales of Hoffmann.
+Hamlet's soliloquy is done to the Habanera, Ophelia adapts "Belle nuit, ô nuit d'amour" (the Barcarolle), and Polonius's advice is set to the Toreador Song:

 Neither a borrower nor a lender be.

 Do not forget: stay out of debt.

 Think twice, and take this good advice from me: